Aliciaworld/Portfolio/README.md

 # Portfolio
-This portfolio is to show the projects that I put in my resume
+This portfolio is to show the projects that I put on my resume